cocrafts/book-of-one/part-one/chapter-0002.md

 The old master hesitated, then reached into his robe and removed something—a small medallion that Kieron had never seen before.
 In the dim light of the cave, it appeared to be a fragment of thick parchment or card, encased in crystal.
 Stranger still, it seemed to pulse with an inner darkness, not the absence of light but something more tangible.

 "The seals are weakening sooner than expected," Alfwyn murmured, seemingly to himself.
-"The boy will need to learn the truth faster than I had hoped."

 He tucked the strange object away before Kieron could get a proper look at it, but the apprentice had seen enough to recognize that it was unlike anything in Master Alfwyn's usual collection of herbs, stones, and remedies.